fbeeper/fMacVim/README.md

 This is nowhere near to be perfect, so I expect to bring future updates.

-* I don't like my own installer, I'm thinking what to do with that...
 * An updater would be really necessary!
-* I should build .vimrc and .gvimrc separately.
+* I should build .vimrc and .gvimrc separately, I know!
 * I should consider splitting the .vimrc to make it easier to navigate/maintain.
 * I will consider creating a custom Toolbar/Menu.
 * A better documentation would be interesting, wouldn't it?
 * I've got some shortcuts/functions I haven't added to this release I might add in the future.
 Or not... because it would mean not keeping this simple.
+* I'm thinking to remove OpenGL highlighting from this package, it may be too specific for my needs.
-* I really want to make this package compatible for Linux too, with gtk-vim instead :)
+* I really want to make this package compatible for Linux too, with gtk-vim instead of MacVim :)

 I'd be pleased to hear any comments, ideas, code, questions, or whatever you may want to say!